+Timing of Stock Option Grants: The Compensation Committee grants options to NEOs shortly after their start date in accordance with our 2004 Equity Incentive Plan.
+Generally, the Compensation Committee also grants stock options annually to our NEOs and other exempt employees.
 Annual renewal grants are made only on days when our insider trading window is open.
-The Company's insider trading window opens the third business day after quarterly earnings have been released, and closes at the end of the last day of the second month of each quarter.
+The Company's insider trading window opens the third business day after quarterly earnings have been released, and closes three weeks prior to the end of each quarter.
 Our policy is not to make our annual renewal grants during such times as management and/or the Compensation Committee may be in possession of material, non-public information.
 New hire grants are made each month on the third Thursday of the month, by unanimous written consent of the Compensation Committee members.

 Individual Grant Determinations: Annually, the Compensation Committee approves a pool of renewal options to be granted to all grant recipients taking into consideration the total dilutive impact of all shares to be granted, the stock option overhang (the total number of shares to be granted as a percentage of shares outstanding), and projected compensation expense related to employee stock options.
-Each year, the Compensation Committee sets guidelines for the number of options to be granted to each Named Executive Officer and other exempt employees.
-Actual stock option grants to Named Executive Officers are made within the ranges set forth in these guidelines, based on the factors discussed below.
-For the Named Executive Officers, the guidelines reflect each Named Executive Officers' position within the Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value.
+Each year, the Compensation Committee sets guidelines for the number of options to be granted to each NEO and other exempt employees.
+Actual stock option grants to NEOs are made within the ranges set forth in these guidelines, based on the factors discussed below.
+For the NEOs, the guidelines reflect each NEO's position within the Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value.
 In determining the appropriate grant levels, the Compensation Committee reviews competitive market practices, taking into consideration both the potential value to individual participants compared to executives at other companies with similar responsibilities.
 Generally, the Compensation Committee does not change its guidelines substantially from year to year even when share prices and the implied value of grants change significantly.
 This is because the Compensation Committee believes that it would be difficult to manage total share dilution from equity incentives in a responsible manner if the number of shares to be granted fluctuated with share prices each year in a volatile market environment.
 In addition, the Compensation Committee believes that the value of shares granted, over time and on average, remains consistent with market practices.

-Actual annual renewal grants to Named Executive Officers, except for Mr. Fairbairn, were proposed by management and reviewed and approved at a Compensation Committee meeting.
+Actual annual renewal grants to NEOs, except for Mr. Fairbairn, were proposed by management and reviewed and approved at a Compensation Committee meeting.
 In determining the number of option shares to grant to each individual, including Mr. Fairbairn, the Compensation Committee takes into account factors such as each executive's recent performance, level of responsibility, job assignment, the competitive climate, market data, and retention considerations.
 Each of these factors was considered by the Compensation Committee, in its judgment, and no formal weighting of these factors was used.

-The number of renewal stock options granted to the Named Executive Officers in 2009 is shown in the table below.
+The number of renewal stock options granted to the NEOs in 2010 is shown in the table below.

-Executive 2009 Option Grants
+Executive 2009 Option Grants 2010 Option Grants

-Kevin Fairbairn 75,000
+Kevin Fairbairn 75,000 75,000

-Jeffrey Andreson 25,000
+Jeffrey Andreson 25,000 25,000

-Michael Barnes 25,000

-Kimberly Burk 10,000
+Luke Marusiak(1)

-Joseph Pietras 25,000
+Joseph Pietras 25,000 25,000

-Michael Russak 20,000
+Michael Russak 20,000 25,000